 Please refer to the Common Application instructions for submitting college transcripts.
 We need a transcript from each institution you have attended.
 If you are in your first term of college and are applying to transfer the following term, please submit a Mid-Term Report.
 This form can be downloaded directly from the Common Application.

 3. Official High School Transcript or GED Scores

 We require these from all applicants, whether they are 17 or 71.

 4. SAT or ACT Scores - Optional

-Willamette offers test-optional admission with the completion of a supplemental essay question as part of the Common Application.
+Willamette offers test-optional admission.
 If you decide to include standardized test scores, make sure you send your official score reports from either the SAT or the ACT.
 Please note that students who've attended secondary schools that printed ACT or SAT scores on their official transcripts do not need to submit score reports from either testing agency.

 If you take the SAT or ACT more than once, the Admission Committee will review your highest scores from each section, resulting in what is widely known as a superscore.

 Letter(s) of recommendation may be submitted by your professors through the Common Application.

 Transfer Applications are reviewed on a rolling basis, and enrollment deadlines are determined at the point of admission.
 Once all of your credentials are received, the Admission Committee will review your application for admission.